dagster-io/dagster/python_modules/automation/automation/docker/images/README.md

     dagster-image push-all --name <IMAGE NAME>

+Note that for the buildkite-test image you must also push the images to the dagster-buildkite AWS account as well (559363006250).

 To see your published images on AWS, go to https://elementl.awsapps.com/start#/ and enter the "Management Console" for the "elementl" account (#968703565975).
 Click through to "ECR" and you should see a list of "Private repositories".